 In addition to mandatory maternity leave, during the first 12 years of a child's life, working mothers are entitled to take a further period of leave, for each child, up to a maximum of 10 months, depending on the number of months of absence requested by the father.
 The parents may abstain from work for consecutive periods or even on a hourly basis, subject to compliance with certain procedural rules.
-Moreover, an employees can ask her or his employer for a full-time employment agreement to be changed to a part-time one in lieu of parental leave.
+Moreover, an employee can ask her or his employer for a full-time employment agreement to be changed to a part-time one in lieu of parental leave.
 The employer is under a duty to allow such a change within 15 days of the request.

 During the mandatory leave period, the parents are entitled to an indemnity, to be paid by the national social security institute (the INPS) (80 per cent of the average daily salary for mandatory absence and 30 per cent for optional absence).
 Usually, this indemnity is anticipated by the employer and then offset by future payments to the INPS.

 There is no legal obligation to translate employment documents into Italian or the employee's native language.
 However, it is recommended that employers should require employees to sign employment documents in both Italian and their native language.
 It is also advisable to include in these documents a clause indicating which language shall prevail in the event of any discrepancies in interpretation.

 In general terms, it is advisable to provide a translation of all employment documents that mention specific obligations for employees or employers (e.g., employment contracts, stock options and incentive plans, restrictive covenants, general policies).
-Exceptions should be evaluated case by case, when the employer is satisfied that the employee is able to fully understand the terms and conditions of employment even though they are provided in a foreign language (e.g., bilingual employees, top executives).
+Exceptions should be evaluated in each case, when the employer is satisfied that the employee is able to fully understand the terms and conditions of employment even though they are provided in a foreign language (e.g., bilingual employees, top executives).